Martin Nievera: Career

 Inspired by his father, Nievera returned to the Philippines in 1982 to begin his own singing career.
 By June 1983, he released his first LP, Martin...Take One.
 Nievera began co-hosting the TV variety show The Penthouse Live! with Pops Fernandez, who would later become his wife.
 Nievera's second LP was 1984's The Best Gift.
 In 1987, The Penthouse Live! was changed to Martin and Pops Twogether, in celebration of their marriage.
 His recording Forever led to two sequels, Forever Forever and Return to Forever.

 As an actor, Nievera has appeared in eleven films, and seven television series and specials.
 Nievera's film credits include dramas, romance, science fiction, comedy and action.
 He also became one of the jocks at the now defunct radio station 101.1 Kiss FM in 1985, wherein he had his own radio show aired every Saturday afternoons.

 He appeared with Hawaii's Society of Seven and Lani Misalucha at the Flamingo Las Vegas from February 13 to April 13, 2008.
 He performed a pre-Valentine/post-birthday concert with Pops Fernandez titled "Missing You" on February 6, 2009, at the Smart Araneta Coliseum.
 He co-hosts the weekly music show ASAP on ABS-CBN since 1995.

 In July 2010, Nievera's album, As Always was released.
 In May 2011, his album, Himig ng Damdamin was launched and contains all of his covers.
 In March 2012, he was announced as one of the four celebrity judges of The X Factor Philippines, which aired on ABS-CBN by the second quarter of 2012.

 In 2018, Nievera won the Myx Magna Award at the Myx Music Awards for his contributions to music as a singer and also for being a talk show host and comedian.

-In 2023, Nievera was selected to be one of the coaches of the fifth season of The Voice Kids aired on A2Z.
+In 2023, Nievera was selected to be one of the coaches (judges) on the fifth season of The Voice Kids, which aired on A2Z.